Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach: Mitigating Off-Policy Bias: A Single-Step Approach

-In the stochastic variant, each off-policy transition has a unique weight as it can be computed using a known mean vector and covariance matrix for each policy corresponding to that transition.
-Thus, we compute the loss for actor and critic parameters using a weighted sum of the off-policy transitions.
-However, for deterministic policies, all off-policy transitions in $\mathcal{B}$ are weighted by the same importance weight $\lambda$.
-Therefore, the deterministic variant weighs the sampled batch through the overall discrepancy instead of a weighted sum.
-As a result, the concern with the loss of information for the deterministic variant is overcome in the stochastic policy case.
-Nonetheless, the loss of information with deterministic policies can still be neglected as the sampled batch should be similar to the current policy on average \citep{off_policy}.
-We adapt Remark \ref{rem:det_policies_conc} to the stochastic variant of AC-Off-POC in the following. \begin{remark} Due to the transition-wise similarity measurement in the stochastic variant of AC-Off-POC, the off-policy correction is not affected by the mini-batch size.
-However, the impact of the batch size can still be observable on the underlying off-policy actor-critic algorithm, which may affect the performance of stochastic AC-Off-POC application. \end{remark}
+In the stochastic variant each off-policy transition carries a unique weight, as it can be computed through the corresponding policy distribution.
+Hence, we compute the loss for actor and critic parameters using a weighted sum of the off-policy transitions, which contrasts the deterministic case.
+This approach circumvents the potential issue of information loss in the deterministic variant.
+Nevertheless, even in the deterministic case, such loss of information can be largely disregarded, as the sampled batch is generally expected to be similar to the current policy on average.
+With this understanding, we extend our discussions on deterministic policies to the stochastic variant of AC-Off-POC.
+Finally, we provide a pseudocode for AC-Off-POC in Algorithm~\ref{alg:js_importance_weighting}.

-We refer to the resulting parameter-free algorithm as \textit{Actor-Critic Off-Policy Correction} (AC-Off-POC) and provide pseudocode in Algorithm \ref{alg:js_importance_weighting}.
-In the next section, we describe a generic off-policy actor-critic framework with AC-Off-POC, explain the generalizability of our method, and make a theoretical analysis of the contraction mapping produced by the off-policy correction coefficients.